shreyansh-singh-097/speed-typing-checker/README.md

 Developed a typing speed test application using JavaScript with dynamic text generation and performance metrics like WPM and accuracy.
 <br>
 Created By Shreyansh Singh

+# ⌨️ Typing Speed Test App

+An interactive and user-friendly Typing Speed Test application built using *HTML, CSS, and JavaScript*.
+This project allows users to test their typing speed and accuracy in real-time with a dynamic paragraph system and countdown timer.